maxhli/buildapc/README.md

        I started my journey in computers with a Gateway computer.
 The model is an older one, and I was naive with it.
     I ended up ruining the battery on it since I would game with it with the charger still attached.
-I then moved into an Acer, which was so slim that it needs an adapter for the VGA and the ethernet cables.
+I then moved into an Acer, which was so slim that it needs an adapter for the VGA and the Ethernet cables.
 As time went on, my Acer slowly lost more and more space.
 However, one day I was watching a vlog by Markiplier(YouTube celebrity) and talked about putting together his computer.
 When he mentioned that it was cheaper for a lot more output than buying one off the market, I decided to research on parts.

        I found a website that is called PCPartPicker (http://www.pcpartpicker.com/) and found out so much from that website that I had no idea about!
-What I found out is that every part correlates to one another: the case with the motherboard withthe power and so on.
+What I found out is that every part correlates to one another: the case with the motherboard with the power and so on.
 Once you select the parts, the website will check to see if the parts you selected will be compatible with one another.
 It even goes as far as checking several websites to see which website has the best price, and has a graph to tell you if it is the lowest thus far or if the part hasn't been going down at all.